 What does it mean to pre-qualify for an auto loan?

-You may think your credit history is good enough for a loan.
-But if lenders see things differently, you may have to scale back on your new car purchase at the last minute.
 When you pre-qualify for an auto loan it gives you the assurance that you’ll be able to get the loan you need when you find the perfect car.
 This makes budgeting easier and avoids disappointment.

 Lastly, you’ll often get a better deal when you pre-qualify for an auto loan on your own rather than working through the dealership.
 Spending the time to research the terms at various lenders gives you the best chance for getting a lower interest rate, which will save you money over the life of the loan.

-How do I pre-qualify for an auto loan?
+How Do I Pre-qualify for an Auto Loan?

 Getting an auto loan is all about proving that you are a worthy credit risk.
 A lender won’t give you tens of thousands of dollars for a car if they don’t think you’ll pay back the money.
-Pre-qualifying lets lenders look at your credit history and determine the terms under which they’ll grant a loan.
+Auto loan pre-approval lets lenders look at your credit history and determine the terms under which they’ll grant a loan.
 You can make the process easier by making sure your financial information is accurate.

 You’ll also want to do some homework on potential cars in order to determine how much money you need to borrow.
 There are a host of resources that can help in this process.
 AAA’s Auto Buying Program, for example, lets you compare vehicles, see what others have paid and get special members pricing on actual dealer inventory.